Call for Journal Articles Now Open

 Publishing 2026/2027

-The seventh annual online symposium will examine how we adopt, adapt, and abandon festive, celebratory, and ritual cultures.
-Among the questions to be addressed are: Who adopts the practices and values of another culture and how does it happen?
+There were many questions addressed, among them: Who adopts the practices and values of another culture and how does it happen?
 How much of the original culture remains and how much of the newly adopted culture is maintained?
 How and/or why do people choose another culture as their own?
 And what aspects of the adopted culture are they learning?
 Under what conditions do people adapt to culture?
 And how are behaviours, attitudes and practices adapted to align with both the ‘home’ culture and adapted cultures?
 Do some people adapt to cultures better than others, and why?
 What might be the reasons for abandoning a culture?
 Are there any feelings or emotions that might lead to abandonment of a culture?
 Can family and/or peer pressure lead to abandonment?

-As we have done for themes covered by previous symposiums, we will also consider shared values, practices, customs, heritage, traditions, continuity, temporality, uniqueness, and differentiation within festive and celebratory cultures.
+As we have done for themes covered by previous symposiums, we also considered shared values, practices, customs, heritage, traditions, continuity, temporality, uniqueness, and differentiation within festive and celebratory cultures.
 The intention is to examine how culture is adopted, adapted, and abandoned, and how emotions and experiences are shared and/or autonomously experienced.
-Additionally, we will consider the degree to which adopted and adapted cultures can be transformed generationally.
-Camaraderie and the familial heritage associated with cultures also need to be taken into account.
+Additionally, we considered the degree to which adopted and adapted cultures can be transformed generationally.
+Camaraderie and the familial heritage associated with cultures were also taken into account.

 • Aesthetics